RiceComp215-Staff/RiceChecks/README.md

   `gradlew check`.
 The `autograde` action runs the compiler and lint checks, unit tests, and coverage tests, then prints its summary and either passes or fails the build based on whether any deductions were found.

+## About coverage testing

+JaCoCo has a wide variety of ways that you can configure its Gradle plugin to either fail or pass the build based on different coverage policies.
+When we tried to just use this as-is, students were wildly unhappy with the feedback.
+The way we do coverage in AnnoAutoGrader is:
+- Annotate packages (via `package-info.java`) or classes with an `@GradeCoverage` annotation to note which project(s) care about coverage for those classes or packages.
+- You can set an `exclude = true` flag if you want to say that a particular class is *not* to be considered for coverage testing.
+- As part of your `@GradeProject` annotation you specify how many points are awarded for meeting the coverage requirement.
+It's all or nothing.
+You can also specify whether coverage is evaluated by `LINE` or `INSTRUCTION`.
+- Each class (or inner class) is evaluated for its coverage, for the desired metric, independently.
+Every class must pass for AnnoAutoGrader to grant the coverage points.